 - Root decay occurs when bacteria multiply and produce acid that breaks down the cementum layer of the tooth.
-Poor oral hygiene is the main cause of tooth decay.
+Poor oral hygiene is the leading cause of tooth decay.

-- Symptoms of root decay include toothache, difficulty in chewing, sensitivity to hot and cold temperatures, and discoloration of the teeth.
-Progressed decay causes abscesses, redness, pus and swelling of the gums, and loose, broken, or cracked teeth.
+- Symptoms of root decay include toothache, difficulty chewing, sensitivity to hot and cold temperatures, and tooth discoloration.
+Progressed decay causes abscesses, redness, pus, and swelling of the gums, and loose, broken, or cracked teeth.

 - If caught early, it can be treated without invasive measures.